duckworthd/transmogrifier-pelican/content/2014-08-01-big-table-of-convergence-rates.markdown

 computation across multiple nodes.

-  Unless otherwise stated, all objectives are assumed to be Lipschitz continuous (though not necssarily differentiable) and the domain convex.
+  Unless otherwise stated, all objectives are assumed to be Lipschitz continuous (though not necessarily differentiable) and the domain convex.
 The variable being optimized is $x \in \mathbb{R}^n$.

 Zeroth Order Methods